 Lawyers who work for poor clients on contingency fees would have nothing to fear from this change either, as their clients pay the lawyer only after a settlement or judgment.
 These attorneys could advertise their “traditional” lawyer status and presumably continue to do well.

 But what of that large group of lawyers that serve the middle class and largely are paid by the hour?
 They’d face real challenges.

-Over the years, state bar associations and the ABA snatched out-of-court legal services that had been performed by non-lawyer experts, and got them reserved to lawyers only.
-If legal practice were deregulated, it would be that previously non-lawyer work, like advising people on the state of the law and assisting them in preparing and filing documents, that would again be offered by non-lawyers.
-Those clients could ultimately be pro se if the matter were litigated, but of course they could lawyer-up at any time.
+Over the years, state bar associations and the ABA snatched out-of-court legal services that had been performed by non-lawyer experts and had them reserved to lawyers only.
+If law practice were deregulated, as some commentators have advocated, it would be that previously non-lawyer work, like advising people on the state of the law and assisting them in preparing and filing documents, that would again be offered by non-lawyers.
+Those clients could ultimately be pro se if the matter were litigated, but of course, they could lawyer-up at any time.
 If UPLs disappeared I don’t imagine a lot of non-lawyers would attempt to become courtroom attorneys.
 That work requires mastery of not only of statutes but of case law, court rules and procedures, as well as some skill at public speaking.